fastify/fastify/docs/Server.md

 Set a default
 [timeout](https://nodejs.org/api/http2.html#http2_http2session_settimeout_msecs_callback) to every incoming HTTP/2 session.
 The session will be closed on the timeout.
 Default: `5000` ms.

 Note that this is needed to offer the graceful "close" experience when using HTTP/2.
+The low default has been chosen to mitigate denial of service attacks.
-Node core defaults this to `0`.
+When the server is behind a load balancer or can scale automatically this value can be increased to fit the use case.
+Node core defaults this to `0`. `

 <a name="framework-errors"></a>
 ### `frameworkErrors`